LayerManager/layman/doc/oauth2/index.md

 # Authentication with OAuth2

 Layman is able to authenticate against [OAuth 2.0](https://oauth.net/2/) provider.
-[Liferay Portal](https://help.liferay.com/hc/en-us/articles/360018176491-OAuth-2-0) is currently the only supported OAuth2 provider, however supporting [other OAuth2 providers](https://en.wikipedia.org/wiki/List_of_OAuth_providers) (e.g. Google or Facebook) should be quite straightforward in future.
+See [Authorization Server](#authorization-server) to get list of supported providers.

 ## Roles